Programme

 16.30 – 18.10 – Oral presentations (5 presentations; each 15 min plus 5 min of discussion)

-Session 4 – Functional aspects of sourdoughs
+Session 4 – Functional aspects of sourdoughs and sourdough breads

 19.00 - Bus departure to Tervuren